eliasdarruda/nx-config-splitter/README.md

 I recommend you to run this command before any `serve`, `build`, `generate` command to ensure you'll always have your files updated.

-## Adding it to Nx-workspace schematic to generate libs and apps with this feature
+## Adding `project.config.json` in your projects automatically

+You need to use `writeProjectConfigFiles` function in a custom schematic after your lib/app generate schematic.

 ```TYPESCRIPT
 import { writeProjectConfigFiles } from 'nx-config-splitter';